 Prescription Drug Rehab

 Prescription drug abuse is at epidemic proportions in the United States.
 The misuse of prescription drugs has the potential to escalate to devastating consequences for individuals using the medications, as well as affect those who surround them.
 Medications abused most often within the U.S. include opioid pain relievers, central nervous system depressants, and stimulants.
 Regardless of an individual’s rationale for using prescription drugs non-medically, the action has a significant impact on their mental and physical health.
-Although the abuse of prescription drugs can have serious effects on one’s life, effective treatment is available to overcome this issue.
+Although the abuse of prescription drugs can have serious effects on one’s life, effective prescription drug rehab and treatment is available to overcome this issue.

 What Is Prescription Drug Abuse?